 Problems don’t wait for fixes.
 The longer action is delayed, the more intractable these challenges can become.
 Time after time again, we have demonstrated the benefit of taking steps to solve intractable problems before they became entrenched, and more expansive and expensive.

-To paraphrase the poet Robert Frost, Atlantic still has some miles to go before we sleep.
-Throughout this website, you’ll find our story, the impact of our grantees and the insights we’re gaining along the way.
+Throughout this website, you’ll find our story, the impact of our grantees and the insights gained along the way.